 diagnosed with cerebral palsy, you may have grounds for a

-for your child.
-While we understand that no amount of money can “compensate”
+a fair recovery for your child.
+While we understand that no amount of

 can allow you the ability to provide your child with the very best medical

-track record of success—including over $110 million recovered for
+With a proven track record of success—including over $110 million

-our clients—and a team of experts on-call, our Philadelphia cerebral
+recovered for our clients—and a team of experts on-call, our Philadelphia

 Contact us today at

 (215) 372-8889 to speak to Attorney Heidi G. Villari about your case.
 Your initial consultation

 As previously mentioned, CP is caused by brain damage before or at birth.

 Typically, this damage occurs when the infant’s oxygen supply is

 reduced or cut off, preventing adequate oxygen/blood from reaching the